darth10/holy-emacs/README.md

 ## Overview

-* Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, Ruby, Haskell and C.
+* Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, PHP, Ruby, Haskell and C.
 * Uses God mode to reduce keystrokes.
 All normal key bindings work in God mode too; God mode is only used to minimize the number of keys pressed.
 * Uses <kbd>j</kbd> as a sticky control key.
 * Identical (almost) bindings across different major modes.